Benchmarking in The Supply Chain

 Supply chain ops within your company should be constantly reviewed

 Supply chain operations within an organization should be constantly reviewed to identify where improvements can be made or deficiencies eliminated.
-One method to help do this is to perform a series of benchmarking tests on their supply chain processes.
+One method that helps to do this is to perform a series of benchmarking tests on supply chain processes.
 Benchmarking, or goal setting, allows a company to assess the opportunities they may have for improving a number of areas in their supply chain including productivity, inventory accuracy, shipping accuracy, storage density, and bin-to-bin time.
 The benchmarking process can provide a company with some estimate of the benefits achieved by the implementation of any improvements.

 History of Benchmarking

 The popularity of benchmarking was spearheaded by the Xerox Corporation in the 1980s and is now used in corporations throughout the world.
 Benchmarking is the process whereby an assessment of an act, or performance, is measured by some means, whether this is by a measurement of time, value, or quantity.
 For example, an assessment of moving items from one storage location to another can be measured by time for a single movement, or by quantity if the performance is over a set period.
 A benchmarking project will gather the assessments and develop a plan of action to improve the process that was assessed.